-As at September 30, 2016, the Company's financial instruments are comprised of cash, receivables, deposits, reclamation bonds, accounts payable and accrued liabilities and debt instruments.
+As at December 31, 2016, the Company's financial instruments are comprised of cash, receivables, deposits, reclamation bonds, accounts payable and debt instruments.
 The carrying value of cash, receivables, deposits, accounts payable and accrued liabilities approximate their fair values due to the relatively short periods to maturity of these financial instruments.
 Long term debt is recognized at amortized cost.